instillai/machine-learning-course/docs/source/content/supervised/bayes.rst

 Naive Bayes is a classification technique that uses probabilities we already know to determine how to classify input.
 These probabilities are related to existing classes and what features they have.
-In the example above, we choose the class that most resembles our input, apple, as its classification.
+In the example above, we choose the class that most resembles our input as its classification.
 This technique is based around using Bayes’ Theorem.
 If you’re unfamiliar with what Bayes’ Theorem is, don’t worry!
 We will explain it in the next section.